jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/grading.md

 ## Exercises

-[:Grading guidelines for exercises](/course-ntw2029/assignments/general/ex-guidelines/#grading) are on the exercise guidelines page.
+Grading guidelines for exercises are on the [exercise guidelines](/course-ntw2029/assignments/general/ex-guidelines) page.

 ## Papers 1 and 2